Why, we’re so glad you asked!

 - The ability to be active locally with your County Farm Bureau and participate in the policy development process, which is where all of the MFBF policy positions originate from.

 - Access to a variety of leadership and professional development opportunities.
-Here are a couple that are right around the corner:
+Such as:

 - You get consistent, current updates on trending agricultural news via the MFBF publications.